Applications

 Carbon dioxide is very important in the beverage industry (mineral water, soft drinks, beer and wine) for carbonation and with nitrogen for bottling processes and inerting.
 Nitrogen is used to inflate packages of snack food to prevent damage and preserve freshness.

-Oxygen will be used in airplanes in case of cabin pressure loss for both pilots and passengers at 5000 metre plus altitudes.
+Oxygen will be used in airplanes in case of cabin pressure loss for both pilots and passengers at 5000 meter plus altitudes.

 Gases for safety and inerting